BIX-Digital/wechat-mini-program-wiki/README.md

 ![login screens](assets/wechat_ide_login.png)

 This is the login screen.
 We did not find a way around it at BI X, so you need to have your WeChat on your mobile ready to use.
-It is in the "Discover" tab, behind the element "Scan":
+It is in the `Discover` tab, behind the element `Scan`:

 ![scanner screen in app](assets/find_scanner_for_ide_login.png)